Zoltán Varga (footballer, born 1945)

 Zoltán Varga (1 January 1945 – 9 April 2010) was a Hungarian footballer who played in the 1960s and 1970s.

 He was an Olympic gold medalist at the 1964 Summer Olympics in Tokyo.
 He played for Ferencvárosi TC when they won the Inter-Cities Fairs Cup in 1965, beating Juventus 1–0 in the final.
 He also played for Ajax Amsterdam.

 He played in Germany for Borussia Dortmund and Hertha BSC, but was banned after he was caught taking bribes to lose matches.

 During the period of his ban he played for Aberdeen F.C. in Scotland.

 Club career

 Career in Hungary

-The Ferencváros his professional career.
-In the professional team played between 1961–1968, a period which is the club's history after World War II was one of the most successful.
+Varga began his professional csreer with Ferencváros.
+He played for them between 1961 and 1968, one of the most successful post-World War II periods in the club's history.
 Varga made 135 career appearances, scoring 53 goals.
 The club became champion in 1962 and '63, 1964, 1967 and 1968 NB I-season as well.

-In these years, Fradi, as one of Europe's best club teams, qualified for the Inter-Cities Fairs Cup series called the International Festival of the major European Football Confederation tournament as well.
+In these years, Fradi, as one of Europe's best club teams, qualified for the Inter-Cities Fairs Cup series, also called the International Festival of the major European Football Confederation tournament.
 Today's successor to the European leagues.

 In 1962–63 seasons in the semi-finals in a row Varga, and two years later, 1964–65 they won it.
 Success is not interrupted in 1967, 68 in the runner.
 Since the Mexican Olympic Games, Varga left the country, so successfully ended the era of Ferencváros.